Habsburg–Ottoman war of 1551–1562: Siege of Eger

 The fortress was defended by 2,100-2,300 people, a mixture of professional soldiers, peasants, and a few dozen women.
 The defenders were commanded by István Dobó and his deputy István Mekcsey, who had assumed command in 1549.
-Among the approximately 1,530 combat-ready personnel there were only a handful of foreign mercenaries: Dobó had hired six cannonmasters from Germany in order to make the most efficient use of Eger's artillery.
+Among the approximately 1,530 combat-ready personnel there were only a handful of foreign mercenaries: Dobó had hired six cannon masters from Germany in order to make the most efficient use of Eger's artillery.
 Another noted officer, famous in Hungarian literature and folklore, was Gergely Bornemissza.
 He commanded a detachment of 250 Hungarian infantry; however, it was his skill with explosives that was to make this young officer's name.
 During the siege, Bornemissza devised primitive but lethal grenades and powderkeg-sized bombs to use against the attackers as well as a water-mill wheel packed with gunpowder which he rolled into the Ottoman ranks.
 His secret lay in the gunpowder not simply exploding but sparking even more fire.
 He loaded these weapons with oil, sulfur, and flint in order to shower the enemy with burning missiles.